 Is Tupperware BPA-Free?

-Given the differing opinions and inconclusive research results on the potential adverse health effects of BPA, many people are choosing to avoid known sources of exposure, such as polycarbonate plastics.
+Given the differing opinions and inconclusive research results on the potential adverse health effects of BPA, many people are choosing to use BPA free plastics and avoid known sources of exposure, such as polycarbonate plastics.
 As mentioned previously, many plastics used for food and beverage storage are potential sources of BPA.
-Since Tupperware is such a popular brand of plastic food storage containers, it is not surprising how many people have questioned whether Tupperware contains BPA.
+Since Tupperware is such a popular brand of plastic food storage containers, it is not surprising how many people have questioned whether Tupperware material contains BPA.

 “Tupperware follows the recommendations and guidelines of governmental regulatory agencies regarding materials that may be used in our high quality products.
 The Company also acknowledges the attitudes of consumers regarding products containing BPA.
 In its continuous search for the best materials for use in its products, Tupperware has found other materials with improved performance characteristics that have been approved by regulators to be BPA free to replace polycarbonate.
 As of March 2010, items sold by Tupperware US & CA are BPA free.”

+Is old Tupperware safe?
 What is not said in this statement but is implied is that at least some of Tupperware products sold prior to 2010 did in fact contain BPA.
-For consumers who want to be absolutely certain they have removed all known BPA sources, Tupperware containers manufactured prior to 2010 would be suspect.
+For consumers who want to be absolutely certain they have removed all known BPA sources, old Tupperware products manufactured prior to 2010 would be suspect.

 How to Reduce Exposure to BPA

-While it’s virtually impossible to completely eliminate contact with BPA, you can reduce your family’s exposure to this chemical.
+It’s virtually impossible to completely eliminate contact with BPA—it is in soil water and dust.
+And it may still be used in medical devices, bottle caps, canned food, and dental sealants.
+However, you can reduce your family’s exposure to this chemical.
 The Environmental Working Group offers the following suggestions:

 - Do not microwave food in plastic containers.

 - Throw away old plastic containers or plastics that are chipped or cracked.